rafmarimon/gcc-business-intelligence/README.md

 2. **Analysis**: Analyzes collected news using NLP and LLMs to identify trends, opportunities, and key insights
 3. **Report Generation**: Creates detailed weekly reports with visualizations and actionable intelligence
 4. **LinkedIn Content**: Automatically generates professional LinkedIn posts based on the most significant insights
+5. **Interactive Reports**: Provides HTML reports with the company logo and an interactive chatbot assistant

 The entire process can be triggered with a single command, producing both detailed business intelligence reports and ready-to-post LinkedIn content.